raphogah/raphogah/README.md

-- 👋 Hi, I’m @Arafodence
-- 👀 I’m a Product Designer
+👋 Hi, I’m Raphael O. Ajah, a Product and Design Lead.
-- 🌱 I’m currently learning Full Stack Development
-- 💞️ I’m looking to collaborate on building Digital Products
+💼 Product and Design Lead
+🏢 Uppr Technologies, Brit Properties
+📍 Lagos, Nigeria
+Web3 & Startups 🌐 | Products & People 👥 | Real Estate & Investments 🏘️

+My work revolves around creating unique & meaningful experiences within the realms of design, Web 3 and creative technology, for a variety of brands & clients as I help build pixel perfect and marketable Products.

-- 📫 You can reach me on +2349080111663 or ajahraphaelogah@gmail.com
+📫 You can reach me on +2349064945445 or ajahraphaelogah@gmail.com

 <!---
 Arafodence/Arafodence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.